Leicester Secular Hall: History

+The hall was opened on Sunday 6 March 1881.
+Josiah Gimson, Charles Bradlaugh and Annie Besant gave speeches.

-The building of the hall was proposed in 1872 after George Holyoake, who coined the word "secularism", was refused the use of a public room for a lecture.
-George Bernard Shaw and William Morris are among the many radical thinkers who have spoken there.
+Edward Aveling,George Bernard Shaw and William Morris are among the many radical thinkers who have spoken there.

+Architecture

+The Secular Hall was designed by William Larner Sugden (1850-1901).
+Sugden was a Secularist and was chosen by Josiah Gimson.
+Sugden had worked for his father, also an architect, in Leek where he had encountered the ideas of William Morris (Morris was studying textile dyeing in Leek during the 1870s).

+Sugden's designs are described as 'Free Flemish Renaissance' in the Historic England listing.
+Non-Gothic styles, like Queen Anne, had been used for Leicester civic buildings in this period to distinguish them from the buildings of the established Anglican Church.

 Current plans

 The ground floor was partially refurbished and accessible toilets installed in 2013 funded by the members of Leicester Secular Society and Biffa.
 There are ambitious plans, with assistance from Heritage Lottery Fund grants, to fully refurbish the building to meet modern standards, including disabled access to the upper floors.